jnozzi/cocoadev.com/markdown/ArrayOfBOutlets.md

 ----

 I gave this a shot but I hit a snag.
 This is what I for do within IB: I ctrl-click FROM my slider to my appController.
 This is so I can do my magic with the slider values.
-But now that I've done this, if I attempt to ctrl-click on the slider again and connect to the General/NSTextField, I don't see the option to takeIntValueFrom.
-If I disconnect my slider from my appController and try connecting to the General/NSTextField, it does work.
+But now that I've done this, if I attempt to ctrl-click on the slider again and connect to the NSTextField, I don't see the option to takeIntValueFrom.
+If I disconnect my slider from my appController and try connecting to the NSTextField, it does work.
 So how can I connect them both.
 I must be missing something easy here...

 *No, you're not, you can't connect multiple actions, unfortunately.
-You could probably do this with General/CocoaBindings if you didn't mind learning to use them and didn't mind your app being Panther-only.
-I still think General/FoundationCollectionsPalette may be your best bet, though.*
+You could probably do this with CocoaBindings if you didn't mind learning to use them and didn't mind your app being Panther-only.
+I still think FoundationCollectionsPalette may be your best bet, though.*